Check out what our student teachers think of the programme...

 You will benefit from bespoke weekly core training days with your fellow trainees, additional tailored subject-specific training days, a school-based mentor and a personal Best Practice Network tutor, as well as support from a knowledgeable and accessible programme team including a placement coordinator who will arrange your second placement in a contrasting school environment.

-Yes, you would be eligible for Primary QTS.
-We would recommend you consider the apprenticeship route.
+Yes, you would be eligible for QTS.
+We would recommend you consider the apprenticeship route if your current workplace setting offers Key stage 1 +

 Any offer we make will be conditional on health checks, disclosure and barring check (DBS) and completing mandatory safeguarding online course.